diversitycss/diversitycss/README.md

 #### - [Groups, workshops, and Conferences that support newcomers in CSS](https://varycss.github.io/resources/groups)
 #### - [Database of Speakers to vary CSS Panels and Conferences](https://varycss.github.io/resources/speakers)

+If you have any questions or suggestions, feel free to contact us: varycss[at]gmail.com